StratusLab/stratuslab.github.com/_posts/2012-01-19-install-user-cli-installation.md

 all platforms.
 This client provides access to all of the StratusLab services and complements access via a web browser.

-After installation of the client proceed to [documentation][doku] on how to use the StratusLab cloud.
+After installation and configuration of the client [Launch VM on Cloud][launch-vm] and then, proceed to in-depth [documentation][doku] on the use of the StratusLab cloud.

 Prerequisites
 -------------